tobydickenson/PushPullFeeder/README.md

 - A base.
 8mm, 12mm, or 16mm wide bases support paper tape and plastic tape with pockets up to 4mm deep.
 A 24mm extra-deep base supports both 24mm and 16mm tapes, with up to 11mm pockets.
 - A lever.
 The normal size fits the normal bases, and the extra-deep base needs a shorter lever.
-- A blocking spring.
+- A blocking spring; a single size for all feeders
 - For the film-peeling spool, the left side has an option to print either as a solid plate (for more robustness) or with spokes (for better visibility).
 - The spool right side has 8mm, 12mm, 16mm, or 24mm options.
 - The spool friction wheel again has width options.
 Please check out the README file in this directory if this prints poorly.
 - A drum, which holds the peeled tape on the spool.
-Again this is in width options but for this part it generally works ok to substitute a size down.
+Again this has width options.
-- A washer.
+- A washer; a single size.

 Plus each feeder needs an inset.
 Insets for 8mm paper are printed as a single part.
 Options are: